sarunx93/mern-chat/README.md

 ## How to run the project
 After cloning this repo, please run `npm install` at the root and insdie frontend folder.
-Then, run `npm run server` at the root and `npm run dev` inside frontend folder.
+Then, run `npm run server` at the root and `cd frontend` to go into the frontend folder and run `npm run dev` inside frontend folder to spin up the client.